Using Bittersweet

 Twining vines require support, so they must be situated near low walls, trellises or fences.
 Do not allow bittersweet to grow on the side of a building or around a young tree which it may strangle as it grows.
 These vines are useful in the landscape to screen unattractive elements such as dead stumps, piles of rocks, anchor fences and similar features.

-Harvesting and Drying Bittersweet: Both types of bittersweet are useful for indoor decorations in the fall after their leaves have dropped and their berries are on display.
+Both types of bittersweet are useful for indoor decorations in the fall after their leaves have dropped and their berries are on display.
 Unlike the berries of oriental bittersweet that crumble and disintegrate when they dry out, American bittersweet berries persist for years and can be reused for several seasons.
 Clip branches of bittersweet and bring them indoors to air dry.
 Incorporate them into dried wreaths and arrangements.
+After drying, bittersweet branches can be used to make long-lasting decor, such as wreaths, garlands, or centerpieces, that brings a touch of nature indoors.

 The following questions were asked by visitors who viewed this page: